Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/4-lets-draw-a-point.md

 For fragment shader:
 ```JS
 const fragmentShader = gl.createShader(gl.FRAGMENT_SHADER);
 gl.shaderSource(fragmentShader, fragmentShaderSource);

 ```

-The `gl.createShader` function takes in a flag, which is simply a numeric value that identifies whether we are referring to a vertex shader or a fragment shader, and it returns a handle (reference) to the shader object managed by the WebGL system.
+The `gl.createShader` function creates a **shader object** managed by the WebGL system.
+The argument you pass (`gl.VERTEX_SHADER` or `gl.FRAGMENT_SHADER`) tells WebGL **what type of shader** you are creating.
+This function returns a reference to the newly created shader object, which we can then use to attach source code and compile it.

 Now once the shader object is created we need to put the shader source code into the object which is done using the function `gl.shaderSource`.
 This function takes in two arguments, the first one is the shader object reference in which you want to put your shader code and the other argument is a string which is the shader source code we had written before.